Southern Africa Safaris

 South Africa

 Uniquely within Africa, South Africa also offers malaria-free Big Five reserves.
 Madikwe in the North West Province and the Eastern Cape reserves allow families with young children and health-sensitive travellers to experience serious wildlife without prophylaxis.
-This distinction matters more than it may initially appear — it opens South Africa to a traveller profile that no other significant safari country can accommodate at the same level.
+This distinction matters more than it may initially appear.
+It opens South Africa to a traveller profile that no other significant safari country can accommodate at the same level.

 For detailed South Africa planning: South Africa Safari Guide